webix-hub/docs/data/desktop/data_types.md

 ###XML

-By default, records of any hierarchy level and their children are introduced with **item** tags:
+By default records of any hierarchy level and their children are introduced with **item** tags:

 ~~~xml
 <?xml version="1.0" encoding="UTF-8"?>